capitec/omni-components/TESTING.md

 ## What is Storybook

+For the purposes of testing the UI components we leverage the use of Storybook.

 Storybook is a tool for UI development.
 It makes development faster and easier by isolating components.

 This allows you to work on one component at a time.
 You can develop entire UIs without needing to start up a complex dev stack, force certain data into your database, or navigate around your application.